 Over time, the Board's expectation is that its strengthsbased investment in community, hapū, and iwi outcomes will reduce the overall level of demand for core needsbased interventions delivered by others.
-In considering its granting approach and opportunity to collaborate on impact with others, the Board has adopted an initial set of common principles and values as a guide to its grant funding and prioritisation, as outlined on the next page.
-Respect for community choice and autonomy: The grant funding should respect the preferences and aspirations of the applicants and the beneficiaries and allow them to decide how to use the funds to achieve their desired outcomes, where these align with the Board's legislation, vision, and outcomes.
+In considering its granting approach and opportunity to collaborate on impact with others, the Board has adopted an initial set of common principles and values as a guide to its grant funding and prioritisation: Respect for community choice and autonomy: The grant funding should respect the preferences and aspirations of the applicants and the beneficiaries and allow them to decide how to use the funds to achieve their desired outcomes, where these align with the Lottery Grants Board's legislation, vision, and outcomes.